4DmultiMATS

 PROJECT TEAM

-Institute of Macro Molecular Chemistry & Freiburg Centre of Material Research, Freiburg University
+Institute of Macro Molecular Chemistry & Freiburg Centre of Material Research, University of Freiburg

 Oral Biotechnology, Freiburg University Hospital